 - No. The interpreter must maintain a clear line of sight with the student so that the student has equal access to the material presented.

 - I have been asked by the DSO to provide the book title, author and ISBN number for the next term weeks in advance.
 Why is that necessary?

-- Books that must be converted into alternative text take several weeks to prepare.
+- It takes several weeks to prepare books that must be converted into alternative text.
 In order for the DSO to obtain the file and begin the conversion process, it is necessary to have the information in advance of a new term.
 In some cases, conversion of text may take several months.
-It is the student's right to have access to course materials at the same time as his / her peers.
+It is the student's right to have access to course materials at the same time as his or her peers.

 - I have a student that is struggling but I have not received an Accommodation Notice.
 May I ask the student if they have a disability and would like assistance?

-Remember you always have the option to complete an Early Alert form for a student that is struggling.
+Remember you always have the option to complete an Early Alert form for a student who is struggling.